KenCab123/map-project-frontend/README.md

 1. The app should be free to download, informative and be available on any mobile device.

-2. As a user, the search button must directly lead me to platforms that correlate to my filtered request.
+2. As a user, we also want an exact location of shooting incidents within each borough.

-3. As a user, signing up to log-in, must be clearly advantageous than anyone who doesn't.
+3. As a user, reporting a gun sighting, incident or murder should be possible on the app, directly to the NYPD.

-4. As a repeat user, at least two platforms that help me discovery new music, should be included.
+4. As a repeat user, hopefully updates are showing new data and trends of gun violence by the borough.

-5. As an avid user, the app needs to point me in the right direction for platforms that build community.
+5. As an avid user, the app needs to point me in the right direction for news feeds about gun violence, tracks up-to-the-hour NYPD posts on social media platforms on gun violence, as well as research sources on shootings in NYC.

 ## User Persona: